 Calvert Investments analyzed the diversity of the S&P 100, 100 of the country's major corporations.
 And the report published Thursday by the investment management firm found that the pipeline to the top isn't just leaky for women, but full of gaping holes.
 While women are hired about as much as men, they make up just 8 percent of the highest-paid executives.
-The report ranked the S&P 100 according to various criteria, including their diversity at the top level and their diversity programs.

 At the very bottom: Warren Buffett's firm

 With just 5 points out of 100, Warren Buffett's multinational conglomerate, Berkshire Hathaway came in dead last.
 It may be the first time that investing legend Buffett (pictured above) has come at the wrong end of any business list.
 And it's not that Buffett is unaware that women have long been excluded from his industry.
 He once famously remarked that he was "privileged to work during a period when it was only necessary to compete against half of the population."